Codimension one foliations calibrated by non-degenerate closed 2-forms: Generalized Dehn Surgery

-By construction the embeddings fulfill the hypothesis of theorem \ref{thm:calibnorsum}, so we obtain a 2-calibrated foliation $({M_1}_{\#\psi}M_2,\cF,\w)$.

-There is a one to one correspondence between the leaves of $(Y^3,\cF)$ and the leaves of $({M_1}_{\#\psi}M_2,\cF)$.
-This correspondence sends compact leaves to compact leaves and non-compact leaves to non-compact leaves.
-Since $(Y^3,\cF)$ is assumed to have non-compact leaves $({M_1}_{\#\psi}M_2,\cF,\w)$ is not a mapping torus.

-If $(Y^3,\cF)$ is further assumed to have a compact leaf $\Sigma$ and $C\cap \Sigma$ is a point, then $({M_1}_{\#\psi}M_2,\cF,\w)$ has a compact leaf $\cF_c$ which is the symplectic connected sum of $(\Sigma\times S^2,p_1^*\w_{\mid \Sigma}+ p_2^*A)$ and $(P,\Omega)$ along a trivial symplectic sphere.
-It is not hard to find symplectic 4-manifolds $(P,\Omega)$ so that $\cF_c$ is not a product and therefore the resulting 2-calibrated foliation is not the product of a taut foliation with a surface.
-For example, we can take $P$ to be the non-trivial $S^2$-bundle over $S^2$ with a symplectic structure that makes a fiber a symplectic sphere.
-It can be checked that $\cF_c$ is then a non-trivial $S^2$-bundle over $\Sigma$. \end{example}

-\begin{remark} In \cite{IM03} it was shown that the normal connected sum could be used to construct 5-dimensional simply connected regular Poisson manifolds with codimension one leaves.
-Those methods, however, cannot be used to construct simply connected 2-calibrated foliations, since the pieces used in the process are Poisson but not 2-calibrated and the submanifolds do not have simply connected leaves (condition 2 in theorem \ref{thm:calibnorsum}). \end{remark}

-\section{Generalized Dehn surgery}
+\section{Generalized Dehn Surgery}

+In this section we introduce our second surgery, generalized Dehn surgery.
+We give a first definition which is the most natural one from the viewpoint of foliation theory.
+We present a second approach via handle attaching along Lagrangian spheres; this is a very natural definition having into account the description of Legendrian surgeries in contact geometry (\cite{We91}, section Elementary Cobordisms).
+We prove the equivalence of both constructions in theorem \ref{thm:equiv}.
-The second surgery we want to introduce is done, unlike the normal connected sum, along a submanifold inside one of the leaves.

-Let $(M,\cF,\w)$ be a 2-calibrated foliation.
-We orient $M$ so that a positive transversal vector (w.r.t. the co-orientation) followed by a positive basis of the leaf w.r.t. to the Liouville volume form associated to $\omega_{\cF}$, gives a positive basis.
-Let us also assume that we have fixed a metric $g$ on $M$.
+Generalized Dehn surgery is done, unlike normal connected sum, along a submanifold inside one of the leaves.
+Let $(M,\mathcal{F},\omega)$ be a 2-calibrated foliation.
+We orient $M$ so that a positive transverse vector followed by a positive basis of the leaf with respect to the volume form $\omega_{\mathcal{F}}^n$, gives a positive basis.

-In all what follows our reference concerning generalized Dehn twists and symplectic monodromy is the first section of \cite{Se03}, and our notation is mostly taken from there.